Philippines: Anilao + Romblon - March 2017

 Ah, the guides!
 How precious they are, how grateful I am...

-In Planet Dive in AnilaoI had recourse to the services of the adorable Herbert, always calm and benevolent.
-Native of the region, father of three teenagers, owner of his boats, he is of an infinite patience with the whims of the photographers and very attentive with the chilly divers, who are treated in princesses (nod to my partner Lise) .
-In particular, he introduced aboard his banca (the traditional Filipino swing boat), a service that is for me a five-star, supreme luxury: the distribution of hot towels (yes, like those given by the stewardesses on the plane) to warm up these refrigerated ladies by 90 minutes of immersion (yes, I am refrigerated when diving in a 26°C sea).
-A little hot water poured from a thermos, a mini icebox to keep everything at temperature, and that's it!
+In Planet Dive in AnilaoI used the services of the adorable Herbert, always calm and benevolent.
+Native of the region, father of three teenagers, owner of his boats, he is infinitely patient with the whims of the photographers and very considerate with the cold divers, who are treated like princesses (a wink to my partner Lise).
+He has notably set up on board his banca (the traditional Philippine outrigger boat), a service that for me is five stars, the supreme luxury: the distribution of hot towels (yes, like those given by the stewardesses in the plane) to warm up these ladies frigid by 90 minutes of immersion (yes, I am frigid while diving in a sea at 26°C).
+A little hot water poured from a thermos, a mini cooler to keep everything at temperature, and that's it!

-In Three P Divers in RomblonI didn't have a guide, but I was surrounded by an enthusiastic and passionate German-Philippine team, which works wonders...
-During my stay, the fantastic Joseph alias "Erap", 50 kilos all wet and "find everything" genius, followed one after the other, who knows where all the nudibranchs in the area live (especially the very rare and very small ones), as well as Philipp, Fabia and Kati, experts in marine biology, who know all the species and turn every dive into a captivating exploration worthy of the National Geographic…
+In Three P Divers in RomblonI did not have a guide, but I was surrounded by an enthusiastic and passionate German-Filipino team, which is wonderful...
+During my stay, the fantastic Joseph alias "Erap", 50 kilos all wet and a genius "finder", who knows where all the nudibranchs in the area live (especially the very rare and small ones), as well as Philipp, Fabia and Kati, experts in marine biology, who know all the species and transform each dive into a captivating exploration worthy of the National Geographic…

 In short, without them, I would not have had so much fun with my new toy.
 No wonder at every dive.

-To say that was not returned to the Philippines, since my previous trip to Visayas in 2008 !
-I'm coming back delighted from this special macro trip, which I would have liked to extend by a week or two, to add the big beasts of the reef of Tubbataha.
-This will be the pretext for a future trip ... ????
+To think that I had not returned to the Philippines, since my previous trip to Visayas in 2008 !
+I came back enchanted from this special macrophotography trip, which I would have liked to extend by a week or two, to add the big animals of the reef of Tubbataha.
+This will be the pretext for a next trip... 😎

-Note that for once, I was not alone for the whole duration of the trip, a couple of Parisian friends joined me for a few days in Anilao (cuckoo Lise and Thomas!).
-A big thank you also to Olivier from the website Asiaqua.com (based right now in Anilao and I already had crossed in Thailand in 2009): when we were making the reservations, my friend Lise and I decided to make it easy for us by delegating to her the organization (à la carte and onions) of our respective stays?
+Note that for once, I was not alone for the whole trip, a couple of Parisian friends having joined me for a few days in Anilao (hello Lise and Thomas!).
+A big thank you also to Olivier from the website Asiaqua.com (currently based in Anilao and that I had already crossed in Thailand in 2009): when it came to booking, my friend Lise and I opted for the easy way out, delegating to her the organization (à la carte and with a little care) of our respective stays...

 Here.
 I wanted to ask that in preamble to the other posts to come on this trip.
-For you to understand why, unlike my previous diving trip to Egypt, there will be almost only photos in macro mode, under water ... ????
+For you to understand why, unlike my previous diving trip to EgyptThere will be almost only macro photos, underwater... 😉

-The more I dive, the more I am fascinated by the extraordinary wealth of the underwater world, whether XXL or Lilliputian.
-The more I am aware of the fragility of this ecosystem, where everything is linked, interdependent.
-And the more I measure the chance that I have been able, for almost twenty years, to observe so many animals in their natural marine environment.
-Not sure it's still possible in twenty years ...
+The more I dive, the more I am fascinated by the extraordinary richness of the underwater world, whether it is XXL or Lilliputian.
+The more I am aware of the fragility of this ecosystem, where everything is linked and interdependent.
+And the more I realize how lucky I am to have been able to observe so many animals in their natural marine environment for nearly twenty years.
+I am not sure that it will still be possible in twenty years...